Lucasnovaisss/Lucasnovaisss/README.md

 🖥️ I want to be a Full Stack Developer!

-🇧🇷 I’m from Botucatu-SP, Brazil.
+🇧🇷 eu sou de itapevi SP

 📚 I’m currently learning everything about technology and software development.